 - When you share a URL with someone you are sharing the query, not the actual data.
 This means that the data could change between the time you pull a report and the time your colleague pulls a report.
 For example, if you set up a report to look at “today,” the data might change if the user accesses the URL the day after you send it.

 - The URLs never expire and can’t be revoked.
-However, since the link only works for someone who has access to your Looker instance and that data, sending a link should not cause a security concern.
+However, since the link works only for someone who has access to your Looker instance and that data, sending a link should not cause a security concern.

 The easiest way to share a URL is to simply copy the URL from your browser and share it with another Looker user: